Table of Contents

 MBR-boot from a Debian\Kali ISO with persistence

-This example is for Kali but should work with most Debian-based LiveCD ISOs which use a volume label of ‘persistence’ for their persistent filesystem and a ‘persistence.conf’ file.
+This example is for Kali but should work with most Debian-based LiveCD ISOs which use a volume label of ‘persistence’ for their persistent filesystem and a ‘persistence.conf’ file inside the file system.

 The .isopersistdebian file extension used in this article is only for E2B Legacy booting – for UEFI and MBR booting with persistence, see here.

-Partition 3 on the USb drive must be free (unused).
+- No Partition 3 – Partition 3 on the USB drive must be free (unused).
+See below if you have a Partition 3 already in use.

 1. Copy your Debian-based Linux LiveCD ISO to a menu folder such as \_ISO\LINUX.